 - Notes - but only if you toggle Make visible to vendor on the note`

-Your vendor will see not the following details of the bill:
+Your vendor won't see the following details of the bill:

 - PO number